joshuasalazar984/Save-emails-and-attachments-automation/README.md

 # Save-emails-and-attachments-automation

-Automatically save emails and attachments from your gmail account based on email subject
+Automatically save emails and attachments from your gmail account based on email subject using UiPath